kunfoo/kunfoo.org/docs/perlen.md

 # Internetperlen

+## 2023-12-20
+Ich habe schon lange keinen so schönen Text im Internet gelesen, wie [diesen hier](https://siddhesh.substack.com/p/projects).

+> Finishing anything is a miracle in and of itself.
+A huge shoutout to anyone who’s ever done anything to completion at
+> all.

 ## 2023-09-22
 This is old, but oh so gold.
 Watch an ASCII version of Star Wars via telnet.
 Of course, this is a silent movie.
 Make sure you have someone to play the piano or use [this](https://www.youtube.com/watch?v=dukolBPDpsk).